Thermography and Home Inspections

 Some examples of what an IR camera can reveal

-Active water leak revealed
+Active plumbing leak revealed

 View of face sealed EIFS

-Water penetration into EIFS
+Moisture penetration into EIFS

 View of face sealed EIFS